William Joyce: Appeal

 Joyce's conviction was upheld by the Court of Appeal on 1 November 1945, and by Lords Jowitt L.C., Macmillan, Wright, Simonds, and Porter – although Porter dissented – of the House of Lords on 13 December 1945.

 In the appeal, Joyce argued that possession of a passport did not entitle him to the protection of the Crown, and therefore did not perpetuate his duty of allegiance once he left the country, but the House of Lords rejected this argument.
 Lord Porter's dissenting opinion assumed that the question as to whether Joyce's duty of allegiance had terminated was a question of fact for the jury to decide, rather than a purely legal question for the judge.
 Joyce also argued that jurisdiction had been wrongly assumed by the court in electing to try an alien for offences committed in a foreign country.
 This argument was also rejected, on the basis that a state may exercise such jurisdiction in the interests of its own security.

-Joyce's biographer, Nigel Farndale, suggests on the basis of documents made public for the first time between 2000 and 2005 that Joyce made a deal with his prosecutors not to reveal links he had had to MI5.
+Joyce's biographer, Nigel Farndale, suggests on the basis of documents made public for the first time between 2000 and 2005 that Joyce made a deal with his prosecutors not to reveal links he had to MI5.
 In return, his wife Margaret, known to radio listeners as "Lady Haw-Haw", was spared prosecution for high treason.
 Of the 33 British renegades and broadcasters caught in Germany at the end of the war, only Margaret Joyce, who died in London in 1972, was not charged with treason.

 Execution

 Joyce went to his death unrepentant.
 He allegedly said:

-"You have conquered nevertheless" was presumably a reference to ", a phrase inscribed on the reverse side of the Blood Order medal.
-Other sources refer to his having said, "May the swastika be raised from the dust".
+"You have conquered nevertheless" was presumably a reference to "UND IHR HABT DOCH GESIEGT" ("and you have won nevertheless"), a phrase inscribed on the reverse side of the Blood Order medal.
+Other sources refer to his having said, "May the swastika be raised from the dust."

 Joyce was executed on 3 January 1946 at Wandsworth Prison, aged 39.
 He was the penultimate person hanged for a crime other than murder in the UK.
 The last was Theodore Schurch, executed for treachery the following day at Pentonville Prison.
 In both cases, the hangman was Albert Pierrepoint.
 Joyce died "an Anglican, like his mother, despite a long and friendly correspondence with a Roman Catholic priest who fought hard for William's soul".
 The scar on Joyce's face split wide open because of the pressure applied to his head upon his drop from the gallows.